 The most crucial aspect of compliance training is its application, and in many cases ensuring that the regulations are being adhered to depends on monitoring and direct on-job-observation.
 Training login-logout monitoring can help in understanding employee engagement and participation in the training.
 Observing the changes in employee behavior, the way interactions happen, and the adherence to compliance standards over time is a way of tracking the effectiveness of training and identifying the gaps.

 Tip 4# Conduct Surveys

-While tests are to track understanding, polls and surveys are for tracking the success and satisfaction post training.
-Polls and surveys can be used to study the effectiveness of compliance training, to identify the areas that need improvement and improve future training.
+While tests are to track understanding, polls, and surveys are for tracking the success and satisfaction post-training.
+Polls and surveys can be used to study the effectiveness of compliance training, identify the areas that need improvement, and improve future training.

 Tip 5# Utilize Analytics

 While an LMS is a good way to channelize both training and tracking functions, the power of analytics must be utilized well in tracking.
 From deconstructing a learner’s learning patterns to analysing the general likes and dislikes, data can provide great insight, but the trick lies in identifying how to put it all to good use.

 Compliance training is about adhering to the industrial guidelines and regulations, but following compliance isn’t just about ticking boxes on a sheet.
 This is why ensuring that the learners really understand the need for regulations and the reasons why adherence makes a difference.
 Tracking can help in making sure that at least the training reaches their ears and gradually sinks into their daily routine.

 What are your thoughts on tracking compliance training?
 Do share your thoughts.